 Pastor and Christian Leadership Resources

-Should a Fallen Pastor be Restored?
+Should a Fallen Pastor Be Restored?

-Should a Fallen Pastor be Restored?
+Should a Fallen Pastor Be Restored?

-Pastors who have fallen to immorality.
+So many trusted pastors have fallen to immorality.
 Disgraced.
 Lives forever changed.
 Shame and humiliation.
 Churches and lives reeling, shocked, wounded.

 Christians paraded through the media, used as examples of the hypocrisy of the church.
 Names drug through the mud, reminded constantly they are no longer worthy to serve God.
 Disqualified from ministry forever.